Categories: Instruction and information

 Explanation

-A more difficult test is the specific gravity test (as described here it is more of a
+A more difficult test is the specific gravity test (density is acceptable here).

-Volume is measured by submersing the piece in a known quantity of water and observing how much the water rises once
+Volume is measured by fully submersing the piece in a known quantity of water and observing how much the water

 Take the weight in grams and divide it by the volume.
 A volume of 112.9cc and a weight of 1175 grams would